zixiangcodes/react-assessment/README.md

 Node SASS (for SCSS)  : https://www.npmjs.com/package/node-sass

 # Credits:
+- Thank you, to Fariz Gaskin for your classes.
+- Special thanks to the Zero to Mastery Discord Server community for helping me understand what was wrong with my code.
+- As always, grateful to Fave for the opportunity to work in the FaveTech Hub program.

 # Disclaimer:
 This app was made as part my training, and is not optimized because I'm new to it.
-Additionally, there might be some dependencies that are not used, that will be installed, so apologies on that.
+Additionally, there might be some redundant dependencies that are not used that will be installed, so apologies for that.

-Cr